Everything You Need to Know about Absolute vs. Collateral Assignments

 - Your beneficiary receives the balance of the policy death benefit.

-For the above example, your lender would be paid $100,000, and the remaining $900,000 would be paid to your beneficiary as intended.
+For the above example, your lender would receive $100,000, and your beneficiary would receive the remaining $4,900,000.

-If you have an existing life insurance policy in effect, it’s possible to use that for the assignment.
+If you have an existing life insurance policy in effect, you can use that for the assignment.

 Another option that exists in some states is contingent coverage.

-Contingent coverage is a one-year policy that can be renewed.
+Contingent coverage is a one-year policy that you can renew.

-The policy will exclude death from the known health issue, but provide coverage for new health issues that develop or from accidental deaths.
+The policy will exclude death from the known health issue but provide coverage for new health issues that develop or from accidental deaths.

-We’ve had many lenders accept this type of coverage when it’s the only option available.
+Many lenders accept this coverage when it’s the only option available.
+And we’ve also seen lenders waive the collateral assignment requirement at times.

-What is an absolute assignment?
+What is an Absolute Assignment?

 Life Insurance Settlements

-With this type of transaction, you are selling your life insurance policy to a third party.
+With this transaction, you are selling your life insurance policy to a third party.

 1035 Exchange